au-research/raido/doc/local-development.md

   * On Windows, the simplest approach is to use Docker-desktop: https://www.docker.com/products/docker-desktop/
-  * It's often installed on dev environments for convenience though, e.g. running a docker container.
+  * It's often installed on dev environments for convenience though, e.g. running a postgres container.
   * It is necessary to have a local docker installation if you're developing /deploying Dockerfile scripts (api-svc, etc.)

 # Local development setup